graemefox/mimi/README.md

 number_of_samples = 3
 ```

-MiMi will run on anything >1 sample but you will not get particularly meaningful results with a small number.
+mimi will run on anything >1 sample but you will not get particularly meaningful results with a small number.
 I recommend eight samples (eight individuals).

 ```
 Proportion of individuals in which a microsatellite loci should occur (default 0.5)